No3x/MMM-GoogleDocs-Notes/README.md

 },

 ```

+## Troubleshooting
+### OAuth
+Since the OAuth-Authorization-Token is stored in the users home directory make sure to execute `node authorize.js` as the same user that runs the MagicMirror instance (user `pi` in my case).
+To ensure it execute the command explicitly as user `pi`: `sudo -u pi -- node authorize.js`
+### Outputs
+While setup watch the logs: `tail -f /home/pi/.pm2/logs/mm-out.log`.
+Log messages are prefixed with `[MMM-GoogleDocs-Notes]`.
+Watch out for scope errors and urls to open your browser in case the scope is not sufficient (like `The drive API returned an error: Error: Insufficient Permission: Request had insufficient authentication scopes.`).

 ## Credits
 This module uses the scaffolding of https://github.com/jclarke0000/MMM-MyNotes.git which served as starting point.
 Most functionality was taken from it but the interaction with the Drive API was added and some modifications were made.